Florida voter registration guide

 Florida voter registration deadlines

-- By-mail: Postmarked 29 days before Election Day
+- Register to vote (by mail): Postmarked 29 days before Election Day

 Florida voter registration rules

 To register in Florida you must:

 - be a citizen of the United States

 - be a legal resident of both the State of Florida and of the county in which you seek to be registered